 Almost all feed and fodder contain water in varying amounts.
 Dry matter is the portion of feed/fodder remaining after all the water has been taken out.
 The dry matter in the feed will represent nutrients, energy, protein, fat, fibre, vitamins and minerals.
 Dry matter in the laboratory is measured after drying a sample of the feed-in hot air oven.
-In this blog explained the information on dry matter requirements for cattle, dry matter content for feed and how to calculate dry matter.
+This blog explained the information on dry matter requirements for cattle, dry matter content for feed and how to calculate dry matter.
 This is expressed as %, which is calculated from the formula:

 DM % = Weight after drying x 100 / weight before drying